Yes, I got some certainty on the business software consultancy again. A nice consultancy job opportunity opened up.

 This is me, doing a vlog in 2018 on my first Find the Gnome game (on my old channel).
 Always nice to see old stuff, think about the progress I have made since then and the learnings I have had.

-I have a new contracted job starting this week at Topicus in the Netherlands.
-I planned for this, to keep the money coming in so I can stay developing my games.
+I have a new contract job starting this week at Topicus in the Netherlands.
+I planned for this, to keep the money coming in so I can keep developing my games.
+Becoming a self-publishing game developer requires long term thinking.
 I will keep working on Find the Gnome part time.

 Because I new this new job was coming, I have emphasized certain tasks on the rework on Find the Gnome.
 This was what I was doing most of the time in the past 4 weeks.